bondxue/NLP-for-Finance/README.md

 # NLP in Finance

-## PART 1: NLP on Financial Statements
+## Project 1: NLP on Financial Statements

 In this project, I have done NLP anlaysis on **10-k financial statements** to generate an alpha factor.